la2050/archive/_projects/2015/la-dance-immersion.md

   Alpha Phi receiving about $3000 for their contribution to the project.
 I anticipate need the bulk of the grant money to purchase equipment and any other start up costs for the project (like staff fees).
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- I think this project will cost the full $100,000.
-This amount will include the planning, implementation, managing, and evaluation of the project.
-It will also include City costs to support such a program as long as it can before it can be left up to each park to find funding to self-sustain the program.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- The estimated budget for this project is as follows:

-   $2000 = Playa Vista Moms Group
-   $2000 = Women In Leisure Services
-   $3000 = Alpha Phi Fraternity
-   $43,000 = Staff Fees
-   $40,000 = Equipment Fees
-   $10,000 = Miscellaneous Fees (research, potential partners, cleaning fees, permit fees, unforeseen costs) How do you plan to scale the success of your proposal?: >- I plan to review all forms of evaluation and personally involve my friends, family and myself with the project.
+How do you plan to scale the success of your proposal?: >- I plan to review all forms of evaluation and personally involve my friends, family and myself with the project.
 In working with the City of LA's